cloudflare/cloudflare-docs/products/bots/src/content/bot-analytics/bm-subscription.md

 1. After adding Bot Management to your account, visit Bot Analytics to ensure the tool has been added to your dashboard.
 If you experience issues, log out and then log back in.

-2. Apply a filter on bot scores of 1 or “automated” traffic.
+2. Apply a filter on bot scores of 1 or **automated** traffic.
 Sort through the IP addresses, ASNs, and other data points at the bottom of the page.
 We suggest blocking or challenging traffic with a score of 1, so you’ll want to look for any traffic that should be *exempted* from this action.
 You may have API or mobile app traffic that appears on the page.
-Please take note.

 3. Create a Firewall Rule that challenges or blocks scores of 1 and exempts any good, automated requests.
 Monitor for a few days.

-4. Apply filters to different subsets of your traffic — consider a filter on 2 through 29 scores (“likely automated” traffic).
+4. Apply filters to different subsets of your traffic — consider a filter on 2 through 29 scores (**likely automated** traffic).
 Some customers prefer to use the slider tool to identify large spikes in bot scores.
 For example, you may find that your mobile app is routinely scored 37.
-Identify nuances in your traffic that may require special attention, and try to find a range of scores that you can confidently block or challenge.
+Identify nuances in your traffic that may require special attention and try to find a range of scores that you can confidently block or challenge.

 5. Create Firewall Rules that mitigate these subsets of traffic.
 Again, monitor over the course of a few days to ensure traffic is being correctly impacted.